NiceneNerd/BCML/docs/index.md

 Here's how BCML works:

 -   You [install mods](install.md) into BCML.
-Use the GameBanana tab or click the floating action button on the Mods tab to open the install dialog and go from there.
+Use one-click button on GameBanana or click the floating action button on the Mods tab to open the install dialog and go from there.
-    (You can also drag-and-drop mods from your OS file browser.)
+    (You can also drag-and-drop mods from your OS file browser, up to 50 MB.)
 -   Use the sort handles if you need to edit load order.
 Use the Remerge button liberally when anything goes wrong.
 -   If you're a Cemu user, all installed mods should take effect next time you run the